In winter the birds that visit your garden need extra nourishment to keep them warm on cold nights.

 Find out what to feed garden birds

-All you need is vegetable or beef suet or lard, plus bird seed mix.
-Mix one part suet to two parts seed, transfer to a saucepan and gently heat, stirring until the fat melts.
+1. Mix one part suet to two parts seed in a saucepan and gently heat, stirring until the fat melts.

 Other ways to feed birds